thankgodandrew1/basic-calculator/README.md

 - Implement GUI for a more interactive user experience.
 - Add support for more advanced mathematical functions.
-- Improve error handing for users input.
+- Improve error handling for user input.